 - When out of the house, stay at least six feet away from other people and cover your mouth and nose with a cloth face cover.
 The cover is meant to protect other people in case you are affected.
 Do not use a face mask meant for a healthcare worker.

 - Clean and disinfect frequently touched surfaces such as doorknobs, light switches, countertops, handles, phones, keyboards, and faucets daily.
 Most common EPA-registered household disinfectants are adequate.

 - Use public transportation only when necessary and wash hands after using any public facility.

-Patients with a weakened immune system may be at increased risk because their defenses against infection are lowered.
+Patients with a weakened immune system — in other words, patients who are immunocompromised — may be at increased risk because their defenses against infection are lowered.
 This includes patients with blood-related cancers such as leukemia, lymphoma, or multiple myeloma, which directly affect cells of the immune system, and those undergoing chemotherapy treatment.

 Patients over the age of 70 are more likely to develop severe cases of COVID-19, as are those who also have cardiovascular disease, diabetes, or high blood pressure, or are active tobacco smokers.